Hanging Temple

 The Hanging Temple, also Hengshan Hanging Temple, Hanging Monastery or Xuankong Temple (悬空寺 (懸空寺, Xuánkōng Sì)) is a temple built into a cliff (75 m above the ground) near Mount Heng in Hunyuan County, Datong City, Shanxi Province, China.
 The closest city is Datong, 64 km to the northwest.
 Along with the Yungang Grottoes, the Hanging Temple is one of the main tourist attractions and historical sites in the Datong area.
-Built more than 1,500 years ago, this temple is notable not only for its location on a sheer precipice but also because it is the only existing temple with the combination of three Chinese traditional philosophies or three religions (三教): Buddhism, Taoism, and Confucianism.
+Built more than 1,500 years ago, this temple is notable not only for its location on a sheer precipice but also because as a Buddhist temple it also contains references to the other two of the three Chinese traditional philosophies or religions (三教): Taoism, and Confucianism.
 The structure is kept in place with oak crossbeams fitted into holes chiseled into the cliffs.
 The main supportive structure is hidden inside the bedrock.
 The monastery is located in the small canyon basin, and the body of the building hangs from the middle of the cliff under the prominent summit, protecting the temple from rain erosion and sunlight bake.